 Don’t be embarrassed.
 Your academic adviser is here to help.

 - Remember that a faculty member doesn’t have to be listed as your official adviser in order to give good advice.
 Feel free to consult with any member of the faculty.
 For example, if you are interested in medicine and your adviser is a philosopher, you might get excellent general advice from your adviser, but may still want to consult with members of the pre-med committee about the specific requirements for that field.

-- Drop in on your adviser during his or her scheduled office hours to say hello, touch base, or invite him or her to lunch.
+- Drop in on your adviser during their scheduled office hours to say hello, touch base, or invite them to lunch.
 Faculty members are people, too.